-Ken Quartermain, Jr. is a Senior Advisor and Director of Business Partnerships at GSIS.
+Ken Quartermain, Jr. is a Director of Business Partnerships at GSIS.
 Mr. Quartermain served as Aerospace Arizona’s first Managing Director, previously working as Science Foundation Arizona’s Vice President and Director of the STEM Network.
 During his time with SFAz, Mr. Quartermain established multiple programs focusing on education and workforce development.
 At the request of the Governor, Mr. Quartermain developed a workforce development blueprint that utilizes technology platforms to seamlessly link universities and industry.
 Mr. Quartermain also founded the Arizona Legislature’s Science & Technology Working Group, organized to discuss the most important topics in the fields of science and technology as they relate to the future and prosperity of Arizona.

 Mr. Quartermain was the government affairs lobbyist for Public Policy Partners, representing the Arizona Technology Council and its member companies from aerospace and defense, aviation, health and bioscience, semi-conductor and electronics, information technologies, energy, cyber-security, telecommunications, and optics.
 In this role, Mr. Quartermain was responsible for the creation and expansion of tax policy, capital formation, and economic development initiatives.